stefanprodan/appmesh-eks/README.md

     * `virtualservice.appmesh.k8s.aws` defines the routing rules for a workload inside the mesh
 * CRD controller - keeps the custom resources in sync with the App Mesh control plane
 * Admission controller - injects the Envoy sidecar and assigns Kubernetes pods to App Mesh virtual nodes
-* Prometheus - collects and stores Envoy's metrics
+* Metrics server - Prometheus instance that collects and stores Envoy's metrics
+* Ingress server - Envoy instance that exposes services onside the mesh

 > Note that this is not an official AWS guide.
 The APIs are alpha and could change at any time.